yunai39/SimpleLdapBundle/README.markdown

 Configuration
 -------------

+The configuration is a bit long:

+First you need to register the bundle in your AppKernel

+    $bundles = array(
+	...
+	new Yunai39\Bundle\SimpleLdapBundle\SimpleLdapBundle(),
+	...
+	};

 You need to configure your domain specific information, put those information into app/config/parameters.yml

     # define your active directory server